 As the country reopens from the COVID-19 shutdown, healthcare organizations are gradually emerging from the most extensive mass disruption to healthcare delivery ever known.
 In March, the CDC recommended postponing all elective surgeries during a nationwide lockdown.
 Additionally, practitioners of all specialties saw volumes drop, leading to an unprecedented plunge in revenue that resulted in 1.4 million healthcare jobs lost in April alone.

 Where do healthcare practices go from here?
 There are many factors to consider, ranging from ensuring the health and safety of patients and staff, to reviewing finances to keep the practice open, to getting ready to be hit by the virus again.
-Here are some practical suggestions to get you started moving in the right direction.
+Luckily, vaccines are on their way to millions of arms around the country, so there is hope.
+Vaccination signs you can print and place in your window can remind people to get vaccinated, helping to protect themselves and others.
+In time, vaccines will help to ease restrictions further, but in the meantime, here are some practical suggestions to get you started moving in the right direction.

 Ensuring the health and safety of patients and staff – adjusting workflows

 Although patient volume should steadily grow in the coming weeks, many patients are still reluctant to visit their healthcare provider.
 Healthcare organizations are aware that some members of staff may have concerns about returning to work.
 One answer to assure health and safety is to adjust workflows mindful of three categories: utilizing technology, maintaining social distancing, and enacting cleaning and visit protocols.